The Polish pharmaceutical market is regulated by the following legislation, supplemented by several statutes, regulations and guidelines:

 Pharmaceutical products may also have their protection extended by up to five years by obtaining a Supplementary Protection Certificate (the SPC).

 According to the IPL, second and subsequent medical uses are patentable after they meet general requirements of novelty, involvement of an inventive step and being susceptible to industrial application.
 Those principles apply equally to new dosage and new or selected patient populations.

-Infringement of second and subsequent-use patents takes place when the producer of a generic product based on the expired “first-use” patent registers or advertises his or her product for a second and subsequent use as well.
+Infringement of second and subsequent-use patents takes place when the producer of a generic product based on the expired “first use” patent registers or advertises their product for a second and subsequent use as well.

 Another mechanism is the registration of second and subsequent medical uses of already known substances.